-It’s no surprise that the overriding media image of Mexico as a land rife with drug cartels, gun wielding mobsters and crooked politicians contributes to fear among travelers.
-Certainly, there’s a questionable cadre of Spanish descendants that maintain their grip on influential industry and government posts and collusion between local police and drug cartels is rampant.
-In 2014, Transparency International gave Mexico a cleanliness score of 35 (100 amounts to Scandinavian super clean and zero corresponds to Somali malignity—hardly facts for President Enrique Peña Nieto to write home about.
-Indeed, in 2014, El Presidente himself faced a political backlash over an alleged conflict of interest case in which a contractor who built a McMansion for the president’s glitzy soap opera star wife, Angélica Rivera, received a back hander in the form of a $4.3 billion rail contract.
+It’s no surprise that the overriding media image of Mexico as a land rife with drug cartels, gun wielding mobsters, and crooked politicians contributes to fear among travelers.
+Certainly, there’s a questionable cadre that maintain their grip on influential industry and government posts, and collusion between local police and drug cartels is rampant.

-Clearly, you don’t have to look hard to find extreme examples of corruption in Mexico.
-But, for travelers, corruption on the whole is a native problem (unless you are pulled over while driving a conspicuous black SUV rental car or you find yourself at ground zero of a protest or demonstration).
-While political involvement in the drug war remains the overriding issue for Mexicans, it’s safe to say that for travelers on the ground Mexico feels no more corrupt than Paraguay, Honduras, Argentina, or even Italy.
-It’s reassuring to remember that no one skips a trip to the Amalfi Coast because they are afraid they are going to wake up with a dead horse’s head in their bed.
+You don’t have to look hard to find extreme examples of corruption in Mexico.
+But, for travelers, corruption on the whole is not generally a problem (unless you are pulled over while driving a conspicuous black SUV rental car or you find yourself at ground zero of a protest or demonstration).
+While political involvement in the drug war remains the overriding issue for Mexicans, for most travelers on the ground, Mexico feels no more corrupt than Paraguay, Honduras, Argentina, or even Italy.
+Bear in mind that no one skips a trip to the Amalfi Coast because they're afraid they are going to wake up with a horse’s head in their bed.

 In a vast country that, at times, can be a tough place to get your head around, travelers find transcendence in the country’s exhilarating natural wonders.
 Few experiences can rival the thrill of watching around 30 billion butterflies float around the tree forests at the eastern perimeter of Michoacán state, the winter haven for Monarch butterflies for over 10,000 years.
 In the mystical state of Chiapas, a place with more shades of green than you believe conceivable, the vertical walls of the jaw-dropping Cañón del Sumidero plummet to 2,600 feet.

-The Caribbean coastline of the Yucatán is where the Mesoamerican Barrier reef, the second largest barrier reef in the world, provides a haven for one of the world's largest populations of manatees, mammoth whale sharks and marine turtles.
-Immortalized by John Steinbeck, the lunar landscapes, surreal rock formations, hirsute cacti and striking coastline of the Baja peninsula defy hyperbole.
+The Caribbean coastline of the Yucatán is where the Mesoamerican Barrier reef, the second largest barrier reef in the world, provides a haven for one of the world's largest populations of manatees, mammoth whale sharks, and marine turtles.
+And on the west coast, the lunar landscapes, surreal rock formations, hirsute cacti, and striking coastline of the Baja peninsula defy hyperbole.

 In the heart of the Sierra Madre, the magnificent Copper Canyon is four times the size of the Grand Canyon.
-Composed by the voluptuous folds and yawning gorges of over 20 copper-streaked canyons reaching a spirit-mauling 7,550 feet, this is nature, hardcore.
-For the faint hearted, the formidable canyons can be admired from a distance, played out with Technicolor glory on the train windows of the Chihuahua al Pacífico railroad.
+Composed by the folds and yawning gorges of over 20 copper-streaked canyons reaching a height of 7,550 feet, this is nature, hardcore.
+For the faint-hearted, the formidable canyons can be admired from a distance, played out with Technicolor glory on the train windows of the Chihuahua al Pacífico railroad.
 For the intrepid adventurer, hiking, biking, and horse riding are just some of the recreational pursuits that allow closer encounters with the bastion of biodiversity, and keeps the endorphins flowing.